 - Past Academic Performance (60%): - Cumulative and science GPAs: A minimum cumulative college GPA of 3.0 is required.
 A minimum science GPA of 3.0 is required.
 Documented completion of all program-specific prerequisite courses before the scheduled class matriculation date.
-Students who have previously earned a Bachelor's degree are required to provide evidence of the awarded degree and completion of the program-specific prerequisite courses. - o Grade improvement in repeated courses - o GRE score: A minimum combined verbal and quantitative GRE of at least 291 is required for applicant consideration. - Geographic Regionality (10%): In accordance with the stated mission of this Program to prepare health care providers to meet the needs of this very rural region, applicants are awarded admissions locality preference points based upon the following: - o Permanent address within the Program's stated region (Montana, Wyoming, Colorado, North Dakota, South Dakota, Utah, or Idaho) 2 points - o Population of the location from which the applicant graduated high school (rural preference) - 2 points - Clinical Work Experience (20%): The quantity and quality (direct patient care) of past clinical work experience as well as any formal health career training (EMT, CNA, LPN,

-- RN, RT, MT, etc.) are assessed as part of each applicant's screening evaluation.
+Students who have previously earned a Bachelor's degree are required to provide evidence of the awarded degree and completion of the program-specific prerequisite courses. - Grade improvement in repeated courses - o Number of prerequisites completed prior to submission of CASPA application - Geographic Regionality (10%): In accordance with the stated mission of this Program to prepare health care providers to meet the needs of this very rural region, applicants are awarded admissions locality preference points based upon the following: - o Permanent address within the Program's stated region (Montana, Wyoming, Colorado, North Dakota, South Dakota, Utah, or Idaho) 2 points - Population of the location from which the applicant graduated high school (rural preference) - 2 points - Clinical Work Experience (20%): The quantity and quality (direct patient care) of past clinical work experience as well as any formal health career training (EMT, CNA, LPN, RN, RT, MA, etc.) are assessed as part of each applicant's screening evaluation.
 Candidates with clinical experience are clearly more competitive. - Personal Statement (5%): Applicants are evaluated for their ability to express themselves in written communication as evidenced by the required personal statements. - Letters of Recommendation (5%): The letter writer's assessment of the applicant's ability to be a future physician assistant is the basis of this evaluation.